ajbouh/qa/README.md

 5. Run your tests in parallel.
 QA does this for you automatically, for test types `rspec`, `rspec-pendantic`, `minitest`, `minitest-pendantic`, `test-unit`, and `test-unit-pendantic`.
 The `-pendantic` suffix runs each *method* in a separate child process.
 (Versus each *case* in its own worker process.)

+6. Analyze and eliminate [test flakiness](#whatis_flaky).
+The `-archive-base-dir` option for `qa run` records test outcomes across different runs.
+Use the `qa flaky` command with the same `-archive-base-dir` option to identify and diagnose flaky tests.
+This is new functionality, so please [open an issue](https://github.com/ajbouh/qa/issues/new) with questions and feedback!

-6. Track threads, GC, require, SQL queries, and other noteworthy operations in a tracing format that can be used with the `chrome://tracing` tool, using `-save-trace` option.
+7. Track threads, GC, require, SQL queries, and other noteworthy operations in a tracing format that can be used with the `chrome://tracing` tool, using `-save-trace` option.

-7. See source code snippets and (with the experimental `-errors-capture-locals`) actual values of local variables for each from of an error's stack trace.
+8. See source code snippets and (with the experimental `-errors-capture-locals`) actual values of local variables for each from of an error's stack trace.

-8. Record test output as TAP-J, using `-save-tapj` option.
+9. Record test output as TAP-J, using `-save-tapj` option.

-9. Automatically partition tests across multiple databases, one per worker (Using custom ActiveRecord integration logic).
+10. Automatically partition Rails tests across multiple databases, one per worker (Using custom ActiveRecord integration logic).
 If the required test databases do not exist, they will be setup automatically before tests begin.
 NOTE This functionality is highly experimental.
 Disable it with `-warmup=false`.
+Please [open an issue]((https://github.com/ajbouh/qa/issues/new) if you have trouble.

 ## What languages and test frameworks does QA support?